 3 REASONS NOT TO BUNDLE: WHAT ARE THE POTENTIAL DRAWBACKS OF A BUNDLE?

 What is not to like about saving some money while getting multiple products?
 The problem comes in when you really bundle services together that you don’t necessarily want or need.
-In our experience, we often find customers who bundle together an internet connection with phone service from one of the big providers (AT&T, Comcast, Verizon, Spectrum and others).
-The internet connection is a great but the phone service becomes a problem when it doesn’t fit the customer’s needs but because the services are contracted under a single agreement, you can’t replace a single service.
+In our experience, we often find customers who bundle together an internet connection with phone service from one of the big providers (AT&T, Comcast, Verizon, Spectrum, and others).
+The internet connection is a great but the phone service becomes a problem when it doesn’t fit the customer’s needs.
+Once you bundle your internet and phone services under a single agreement with a contract, you can no longer replace a single service.
+This means you're stuck with a phone service until after the bundle contract ends.

 Problem #1 - Long-Term Contracts